 This is a page of info about me, written by me (that's me, pictured up there at the very top).
 Others have pictures of me, too.
 Peter Löthberg and Ulla Sandberg have a page for me.

-Mike is far too popular a name.
+Mike is far too popular a name (here's a chart from the SSA showing that starting with 1954 [when I was born], "Michael" was the most common male baby name for most years to the end of the century).
 If you are a Mike, you've probably encountered a case of confusion with another Mike.
 One of the other people with the name Mike got the nickname "Wrong Mike" because of all the times he'd hit the confusion, and had a page collecting all of them, but the list became too long and hard to maintain, so he dropped that page.
 That's part of the reason I've used the nickname MAP (My initials) since the early 70's, but it's easy to miss hear Matt or Mack or others.
 It's hard to be unique.

 Patton, too, is pretty common.
 I'm starting to collect some references.